 There are certain costs you may incur for your company that make good business sense.
 Unfortunately, the tax law doesn’t view them all as write-offs.
-Here are a list of expenses you may incur in or related to your business but you can’t deduct them (in whole or in part) on your 2017 tax return.
-This article has been specially updated for the 2017/2018 tax season.
+Here is a list of expenses you may incur in or related to your business but you can’t deduct them (in whole or in part) on your 2018 tax return.
+This article has been specially updated for the 2018/2019 tax season.

 Non-Deductible Business Expenses

 - Additional Medicare taxes.
 The 0.9% additional Medicare tax paid on net earnings from self-employment or employee wages (if your income is high enough) and the 3.8% net investment income tax paid on income from investments (things your business owns but doesn’t participate in on a day-to-day basis), again if your income is high enough, are personal taxes that are nondeductible.

 - Clothing for work.
 While many people in business want to dress for success, the government doesn’t help to underwrite the cost by permitting a deduction.
 Only clothing not suitable to street use (e.g., uniforms, hardhats, etc.) can be deducted.

 - Commuting to and from work.
 No matter how lengthy or difficult it is to get to your business and home again or what mode of transportation you use, you can’t write off the cost.

 - Dues to a country club.
 Even though golf or tennis may be a great way to meet and network with clients and customers, the dues aren’t deductible.
 The same is true for social clubs and fitness centers.
 But if you have a business lunch at your club, half the cost of the meal can be deducted.

 - Exploratory costs.
 The money you spend to research business opportunities you might go into isn’t deductible.
 Once you actually start a business, expenses treated as start-up costs can be deducted in the first year within certain limits.